Smashthehedgehog/tradebot/README.md

 ---

-### `indicators/technical.py` — The Three Experts
+### `indicators/technical.py` — The Four Experts
-Contains the actual code for the SMA Ratio, Bollinger Band, and MACD signals described above.
+Contains the actual code for the SMA Ratio, Bollinger Band, MACD, and RSI signals described above.
 Each one reads price history and produces its vote.
 Adding a new signal (e.g. news sentiment) means adding a new class here — nothing else needs to change.

 ---

 ### `model/predictor_manager.py` — The Voting Coordinator
-Holds all three signals and manages their weights.
+Holds all four signals and manages their weights.
 When a decision needs to be made, it asks each signal for its vote, multiplies each vote by its weight, and combines them into a single number between -1 (strong sell) and +1 (strong buy).
 It also records whether each signal was right or wrong after each hour, which